ABOUT BREPOCITINIB

 Priovant’s lead investigational medicine is brepocitinib, a dual TYK2/JAK1 inhibitor administered as a once-daily oral therapy.
 Brepocitinib is in late-stage development for several highly morbid autoimmune diseases with few or no approved targeted therapies, across which it has generated multiple successful Phase 2 and Phase 3 results.

-Priovant is also evaluating brepocitinib in a Phase 3 study in non-infectious uveitis (NIU), following successful results from the Phase 2 NEPTUNE study, and in a Phase 2 study in cutaneous sarcoidosis.
+Priovant is also evaluating brepocitinib in a Phase 3 study in non-infectious uveitis (NIU), following successful results from the Phase 2 NEPTUNE study, and plans to commence a Phase 3 study of brepocitinib in cutaneous sarcoidosis (CS) later this year after announcing positive data from the Phase 2 BEACON study.

 Priovant is also exploring additional potential indications with high unmet need and for which dual inhibition of JAK1 and TYK2 is expected to provide differentiated benefit.